AthanasiusOfAlex/BreviaryExtractorBackend/README.md

 # Notes for compiling.

-In both OS X and Windows, the program should build simply by entering the root of the archive and typing
+In both OS X and Windows, the program should build simply by entering the root directory of the archive and typing

     dub build